 (Courtyard view of the tract)

-A couple of times we see the Innerer Burghof courtyard through a window, for example when Crown Prince Rudolf departs for Prague.
-The façade opposite is the Leopoldinischer tract from the 17th century.
+A couple of times we view the Innerer Burghof courtyard through a window, for example when Crown Prince Rudolf departs for Prague.
+The façade we see opposite is the Leopoldinischer tract from the 17th century.

-In one scene, you glimpse a statue on the left side of the courtyard.
+In one scene, you also glimpse a statue on the left side of the courtyard.
 This is part of the large monument to the first Emperor of Austria (Franz I).
-The Austrian Empire was the predecessor to the Austro-Hungarian Empire that existed at the time of Corsage.
+The Austrian Empire preceded the Austro-Hungarian Empire that existed at the time of Corsage.

 Schweizerhof